Graham L. Newman

 Class Actions | Contractual Litigation | Insurance Disputes | Product Liability

-Graham Newman‘s work focuses on complex litigation, including products liability and class actions.
-He is currently involved in many different areas of multidistrict litigation (MDL), including MDL 2738 (IN RE: Johnson & Johnson Talcum Powder Products Marketing, Sales Practices and Products Liability Litigation), MDL 2741 (IN RE: Roundup Products Liability Litigation), MDL 2885 (IN RE: 3M Combat Arms Earplug Products Liability Litigation), and MDL 2913 (IN RE: Juul Labs, Inc., Marketing, Sales Practices, and Products Liability Litigation).
+Graham Newman’s work focuses on complex litigation, including products liability and class actions.
+He is currently involved in many different areas of multidistrict litigation (MDL), including MDL 2738 (IN RE: Johnson & Johnson Talcum Powder Products Marketing, Sales Practices and Products Liability Litigation), MDL 2741 (IN RE: Roundup Products Liability Litigation), and MDL 2885 (IN RE: 3M Combat Arms Earplug Products Liability Litigation).
+Presently, he is also litigating a class action regarding the unlawful sale of cryptocurrency.

 Graham joined Chappell Smith & Arden, P.A. in June of 2014, having previously focused on commercial class actions, contractual litigation, insurance bad faith, and products liability in both state and federal court.
 His trial court victories have included a $14.5 million insurance bad faith verdict, an $8 million class action judgment, and a $4.75 million products liability verdict.
 Recently, Graham also served as one of the leading attorneys in Parler v.
 SCANA Corporation, et al., a derivative and securities class action that resulted in a $63 million settlement.